Fund expense changes reported in March

 Unlike many other fund companies, Vanguard doesn't generate profits for private owners.
-Instead, our unique corporate structure—along with our relentless focus on keeping operating costs low—has resulted in savings that let our client-owners* keep more of their returns.
+Instead, our unique corporate structure—along with our relentless efforts to keep costs low—has resulted in savings that let our clients keep more of their returns.

 You also need to consider your personal financial goals, your time frame, and your tolerance for bearing the risks of investing.
 And don't overlook the potential tax implications of your decisions, as taxes can be viewed as another cost of investing, and can impact your net returns.